-Sometimes things can go wrong with your site, and you need to know about them so you can get them fixed.
+Sometimes, things can go wrong with your site, and you need to know about them so you can get them fixed.
 Google is great at letting site owners know through Google Webmaster Tools when they run into errors while crawling your site.
-Frequently they even provides steps on how to correct the error.
+Frequently, they even provide steps on how to correct the mistake.

 What About Google Analytics?

-This is another area where Google has one up on third party tools.
-I would argue Google Analytics is absolutely essential to any website owner, and one of those tools I mentioned that you can’t live without.
+This is another area where Google has one up on third-party tools.
+I would argue Google Analytics is essential to any website owner and one of those tools I mentioned that you can’t live without.
 The amount of information gathered by Google Analytics is invaluable to business owners.

-Third party tools take what Google does and makes it even better.
-If you want your website to become a real powerhouse that crushes the competition it’s not enough to get by with just Google’s tools, you need a more robust platform.
+Third-party tools take what Google does and make it even better.
+If you want your website to become a real powerhouse that crushes the competition, it’s not enough to get by with just Google’s tools; you need a more robust platform.